xmas-ar/xNMS/docs/source/advanced/service_selection.md

 also exists semi-structured data which is structured but still needs some amount of parsing to isolate data elements.

-Note that eNMS uses structured data dictionaries internally to pass data along the workflow from service to service.
-So, using eNMS, the user will spend a lot of time considering how to either retrieve structured data directly from the device or most-easily convert unstructured or semi-structured data from the device to structured data.
+Note that xNMS uses structured data dictionaries internally to pass data along the workflow from service to service.
+So, using xNMS, the user will spend a lot of time considering how to either retrieve structured data directly from the device or most-easily convert unstructured or semi-structured data from the device to structured data.
 This section will discuss and rate